metablaster/WindowsFirewallRuleset/README.md

 12. Back to PowerShell console and run one of the `Deploy-Firewall` commands below, depending on your preference:

-    To automatically run all rules without prompt but only for programs which exist on system run:
+    - To automatically run all rules without prompt but only for programs which exist on system run:

     ```powershell
     .\Scripts\Deploy-Firewall.ps1 -Force -Quiet
     ```

-    Otherwise to go step by step and to be prompted for confirmation on which rulesets to load and to attempt to resolve issues on the fly run `Deploy-Firewall` without any parameters:
+    - Otherwise, to go step by step and to be prompted for confirmation on which rulesets to load and to attempt to resolve issues on the fly run `Deploy-Firewall` without any parameters:

     ```powershell
     .\Scripts\Deploy-Firewall.ps1
     ```

-    Otherwise, to automatically run all rules without prompt but to be prompted to fix problems as needed run:
+    - Otherwise, to automatically run all rules without prompt but to be prompted to resolve issues as needed run:

     ```powershell
     .\Scripts\Deploy-Firewall.ps1 -Force
     ```

-    Otherwise, to be prompted for confirmation on which rulesets to load but without prompts to fix issues run:
+    - Otherwise, to be prompted for confirmation on which rulesets to load but without prompts to resolve issues run:

     ```powershell
     .\Scripts\Deploy-Firewall.ps1 -Quiet